krischer/django-plugins/docs/index.rst

 plugins are stored as python objects and synchronized to database called plugin models.

-Each plugin is linked to one record of ``djangoplugins.models.Plugin`` model.
+Each plugin is linked to one record of :class:`djangoplugins.models.Plugin` model.
 Plugins provides all login, plugin models provides all database possibilities, like sorting, searching, filtering.
 Combining both we get powerful plugin system.